 **Note: We offer a free analysis to diagnose your issue.

-A standard Submersible pump is the most common type of pump.
-It gets its name because it is underground in your well propelling water from the well into your house and treatment system.
+A standard Submersible pump is the most common type of well pump.
+It gets its name because it is underground in your well propelling water from the well into your home.
 Submersible pumps come in various sizes depending on the depth of your well, the amount of water used, type of pressure tank used and a variety of other characteristics of your home.
-Pumps range in horsepower and voltage and is based on the type of circuit breaker and pressure tank installed in your house.
-Many no water issues and pressure issues are related directly or indirectly to your pump and the piping between the bottom of the well and your house.
-If any of these issues arise, there is a good chance that there may be an issue with your pump
+Pumps range in horsepower and voltage and is based on the type of circuit breaker and pressure tank installed in your home.
+Many "no water" issues and pressure issues are related directly or indirectly to either your pump, pressure tank and/or the wire and piping between the bottom of the well and your house.

 **Call for a free consultation and we will diagnose the problem on site and provide you with a quote (410) 956-2522

-Grundfos Booster Pumps are compact pumps for inside your house.
-This pump is a self priming low noise level pump that increases the water pressure to your house.
+DAB Booster Pumps are compact pumps for inside your house.
+This pump is a self priming, low noise level pump that increases the water pressure to your house.
 The Booster Pump acts similar to the constant pressure and is able to increase the pressure coming from the well, but only boosting the water that is stored in the pressure tank at that time.

 **Call Phelps to get sizing information for more consistent pressure

 A Jet pump is used for both shallow and deep wells.
-In shallow wells the jet pump is above ground and the pressure builds at the pump.
-In deep wells the pressure is built in the well and pulled into the house by the jet pump.
+In shallow wells, the jet pump is above ground and the pressure builds at the pump.
+In deep wells, the pressure is built in the well and pulled into the house by the jet pump.
 Unlike Submersible pumps, Jet Pumps pull the water from the well and are primed in order for the pump to work.
-On occasion the pump loses its prime that can lead to a loss of water.
+On occasion, the pump can lose its prime which can lead to a loss of water.

 **For service, installation, or replacement call Phelps at (410) 956-2522